OracleCPS/GG4BigData/CloudWorkshop_GG4BD_1300.md

 ## Before You Begin

 ### Introduction
 Provision Golden Gate for Big Data simplifies your data integration by working with on-premises and cloud data source/targetss and accepting data in any shape or format.
-This lab will guide you on how to provision an instance of DIPC
+This lab will guide you on how to replicate data to mongodb usign Goldengate for Big Data.

 ### Objectives
 - Provision Provision Golden Gate for Big Data